Jamaican Gungo Peas Soup

 I also added dumplings/spinners to the soup.
 You can find the recipes for traditional and gluten-free dumplings Here.
 I also made my gungo peas soup with coconut milk for a creamy island flavor.

 If you haven’t tried gungo peas as yet, it has an earthy flavor similar to brown lentils.
-Its flavor shines through this delicious heartwarming soup.
+Its flavor shines through this delicious, heartwarming soup.
 Gungo peas can be found, frozen, canned or fresh.

 For the dumplings, you can make one of these gluten-free vegan recipes, Jamaican Boiled Dumplings, Green Banana Dumplings.
 Cassava Dumplings.